-After continuing slightly south of Dundas Street, the trail once again stops, before restarting by the intersection of Dundas Street and Cootes Drive at point C on Figure 1.
+After continuing south of Dundas Street, the Spencer Creek Trail once again stops, before restarting by the intersection of Dundas Street and Cootes Drive at point C on Figure 1.
 There is a significant gap in between these parcels, without adequate directional signage.
 Hikers who are unfamiliar with the area may be reluctant to take this trail due to the frequent breaks and lack of connectivity.
 By connecting the middle and last portion of the eastern Spencer Creek Trail, this section will be completed and significantly more accessible.
-At this portion of the trail system, the trail can continue by one of two ways: First, hikers can continue walking along the road on Dundas Street, until the trail resumes.
-Second, a trail can be constructed through the forested area which follows behind a small residential cluster.
-Although the second option allows for a more natural and integrated journey, the first option provides a smoother, paved path, which is optimal for those with mobility challenges.
-Moreover, the second option would lead to the construction of a trail that closely aligns with residential townhoues houses, which may make building a sufficiently wide trail difficult, especially if home residents are encroaching into the natural lands.
-According to the City of Hamilton Zoning Map, the houses fall within zoning code RM1/S-61 for Low Density Multiple Dwellings, while the space behind the homes that borders Spencer Creek, is considered an Open Space Conservation zone.
-Thanks to this zoning, this land should not be built upon by private landowners and instead can be used for hiking trails:
+At this portion of the trail system, the Spencer Creek Trail can continue by one of two ways: First, hikers can continue walking along the road on Dundas Street, until the trail resumes.
+Second, a trail could be constructed through the forested area which follows behind a small residential townhome cluster.
+Although the second option allows for a more natural and integrated journey, the first option provides a smoother, paved path, which may be optimal for those with mobility challenges.
+Moreover, the second option would lead to the construction of a trail that is closely proximate to the residential townhouses, which may make building a sufficiently wide trail difficult, especially if home residents are encroaching into the natural lands.
+According to the City of Hamilton Zoning Map, the townhouses fall within zoning code RM1/S-61 for Low Density Multiple Dwellings, while the space behind the homes that borders Spencer Creek, is considered an Open Space Conservation zone.
+Thanks to this zoning, this land should not be encroached upon by private landowners and instead can be used for hiking trails:

-The purpose of this zone is to protect lands unsuitable for general urban development due to their physiographic characteristics or their ecological significance.
-With the exception of special public works for conservation purposes and limited development which enhances the cultural, recreational and natural resources of the zone, these lands are intended to be maintained in their natural state.
+"The purpose of this zone is to protect lands unsuitable for general urban development due to their physiographic characteristics or their ecological significance.
+With the exception of special public works for conservation purposes and limited development which enhances the cultural, recreational and natural resources of the zone, these lands are intended to be maintained in their natural state."